House of Bourbon-Parma

-The House of Bourbon-Parma (Casa di Borbone di Parma) is a cadet branch of the Spanish royal family, whose members once ruled as King of Etruria and as Duke of Parma and Piacenza, Guastalla, and Lucca.
+The House of Bourbon-Parma (Casa di Borbone di Parma) is an Italian cadet branch of the Spanish royal family, whose members once ruled as King of Etruria and as Duke of Parma and Piacenza, Guastalla, and Lucca.
 The House descended from the French Capetian dynasty in male line.
 Its name of Bourbon-Parma comes from the main name (Bourbon) and the other (Parma) from the title of Duke of Parma.
-The title was held by the Spanish Bourbons as the founder was the great-grandson of Ranuccio II Farnese, Duke of Parma.
+The title was held by the Spanish Bourbons, as the founder Philip, Duke of Parma who was the great-grandson of Ranuccio II Farnese, Duke of Parma, married Louise Élisabeth of France, getting the house of Bourbon, and the state of Parma, together.

+The House of Bourbon-Parma is today the Sovereign House of the Grand Duchy of Luxembourg (agnatically) and all members of the Grand Ducal Family of Luxembourg are members of the House of Bourbon-Parma with the title of "Princes/Princesses" and the predicate of Royal Highness.

 Duchy of Parma

 The Duchy of Parma was created in 1545 from that part of the Duchy of Milan south of the Po River, as a fief for Pope Paul III's illegitimate son, Pier Luigi Farnese, centered on the city of Parma.

 In 1556, the second Duke, Ottavio Farnese, was given the city of Piacenza, becoming thus also Duke of Piacenza, and so the state was thereafter properly known as the Duchies of Parma and Piacenza.

+The House of Farnese continued to rule the duchies until 1731 and the death of the last male-line duke, Antonio.
+Upon his death the duchy passed to Infante Charles of Spain, the heir to the duchy through his mother, Elisabeth Farnese.
+However by the terms of the Treaty of Vienna (1738) Charles had to give up the duchy to Austria.

 Temporary Habsburg rule

 The Habsburgs only ruled until the conclusion of the Treaty of Aix-la-Chapelle in 1748, when it was ceded back to the Bourbons in the person of Philip of Spain, Charles's younger brother.
-As duke Philip, he became the founder of the House of Bourbon-Parma.
+As Duke Philip, he became the founder of the House of Bourbon-Parma.

-In 1796, the duchy was occupied by French troops under Napoleon Bonaparte.
+In 1796, the duchy was occupied by French troops under Napoleon Bonaparte and absorbed into the Cisalpine Republic and Kingdom of Italy.

 In 1814, the duchies were restored under Napoleon's Habsburg wife, Marie Louise, who was to rule them for her lifetime.
-The duchy was renamed the duchy of Parma, Piacenza and Guastalla.
+The duchy was renamed the Duchy of Parma, Piacenza and Guastalla.